alsoknownaszac/Frontend-Test-Vella/README.md

     - The guest checkout component came next.
 I designed a user-friendly form to capture the necessary information for checkout.

 5. **API Integration**:
-    - I successfully consumed the products API from the provided endpoint.
+    - I successfully consumed the products API from the provided endpoint with the help of fetch and the react-fetch-hook package.
 This step was crucial to populate the app with actual product data.
     - Using the fetched API data, I displayed product information including names, prices, and images.
 This enhanced the user's ability to make informed decisions.

 6. **Redux State Management**: